astroendhra/SiDisTrO/README.md

 # Simplified Distributed Training Example

-This project demonstrates a basic distributed training setup using PyTorch's DistributedDataParallel on a single machine with multiple processes.
+This project demonstrates a distributed training setup using PyTorch's DistributedDataParallel (DDP) on multiple machines or a single machine with multiple processes.

 ## Prerequisites